lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

-What makes Vim so interesting to work with?
-You ***can literally do stuff in minutes*** that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.
+What makes this editor so interesting to work with?
+Well, You ***can literally do stuff in minutes*** that would take hours in a regular text editor, even in more powerful modern editors such as Sublime Text, Atom or Visual Studio Code.

 So, a few years ago I decided to use Vim exclusively in order to become more efficient with it.
 I printed out a cheat sheet which I placed beside my keyboard.
 I also took the Vimtutor and watched a bunch of YouTube tutorials.